insin/forum/README.txt

 :author: Jonathan Buchanan

-This is a basic forum application which should eventually be usable as a standalone application in another Django project, or by itself as a standalone project.
+This is a basic forum application which should eventually be usable as a pluggable application in a Django project, or by itself as a standalone project.

 Installation